 The use of third-party services fall outside of Teachable’s scope of support.
 We cannot guarantee the functionality of third-party services and recommend reaching out directly to each services’s support teams for more specific information on their features.

-Customers using a Facebook pixel might be asked to verify a domain if they are utilizing Facebook's Aggregated Event Measurement tool.
+Customers using a Meta pixel might be asked to verify a domain if they are utilizing Meta's Aggregated Event Measurement tool.

-At this time, it is not possible to verify .teachable.com domains (including schools’ unique Teachable subdomains and sso.teachable.com subdomains which appear on the signup, login, and checkout pages) in the Aggregated Events Measurement tool.
-This is due to Facebook’s requirement that domains must be verified on the root level.
+At this time, it is not possible to verify .teachable.com domains (including schools’ unique Teachable subdomains.)
+This is due to Meta’s requirement that domains must be verified on the root level.

-Verification in Facebook’s Aggregated Event Measurement is not required to use our native Facebook pixel integration.
+Verification in Meta’s Aggregated Event Measurement is not required to use our native Meta pixel integration.
+The information above relates specifically to Meta’s recommendations for tracking analytics of iOS14 users.
 The native pixel integration should continue working as expected for users of desktop browsers and non-iOS devices.